jameshfisher/jameshfisher.com/_posts/2020-03-03-game-of-life-in-webgpu.md

 ---
-title: "Game of Life in WebGPU"
+title: Game of Life in WebGPU
-tags: ["programming", "webgpu"]
+tags:
+  - programming
+  - webgpu
 ---

 Following on from [implementing Rule 110 in WebGPU](/2020/03/02/rule-110-in-webgpu/),